BrokeAssSoftware/cs2-modding-guide/setup-and-toolchain.md

      --developerMode --uiDeveloperMode
      ```
   3. Launch the game from Steam.
 The developer menu (`Tab`) and object browser (`Home`) confirm the flag is active; `http://localhost:9444/` should open the Gameface inspector.
+- **Xbox app / PC Game Pass**
+  1. In the Xbox app, open *Cities: Skylines II* → *Manage* → *Files* → *Browse*.
+This opens the install folder (typically `C:\XboxGames\Cities Skylines II\Content\`).
+  2. Right-click `Cities2.exe` → *Create shortcut*.
+Windows places the shortcut on the desktop.
+  3. Edit the shortcut target to include the launch parameters, for example:
+     ```
+     "C:\XboxGames\Cities Skylines II\Content\Cities2.exe" --developerMode --uiDeveloperMode
+     ```
+     If your install path differs, copy the path from the shortcut’s *Start in* field.
+  4. Launch the game using that shortcut to ensure the flags are honoured (look for the developer menu and UI debugger as above).
 - **Direct executable / desktop shortcut**
   1. Browse to `...\Steam\steamapps\common\Cities Skylines II\`.
   2. Right-click `Cities2.exe` → *Create shortcut*.